 Monica Foss is the Supply Chain & Marketing Coordinator for the banana team and also acts as the Marketing Coordinator.
 She has been with Equal Exchange since August 2019, after a varied journey from journalism and marketing to catering and restaurants and onto an MSc in Food Policy from City, University of London.
 Sustainability of the food system is her jam, but she also enjoys traveling and trying all the delectable cuisines of the world.

-Alyssa Melendez is one of the Avocado Category Lead at Equal Exchange.
+Alyssa Melendez is the Avocado Category Lead at Equal Exchange.
 Before Equal, she completed a year of service in Hood River, Oregon working on food access and outreach programs and then went on to earn an M.S. in Agriculture, Food, and Environment (AFE) at the Friedman School of Nutrition Science and Policy at Tufts University.
 She loves spending her free time cooking, gardening, hiking, playing piano/guitar, and spending time with family and friends.

 Johanna Contreras Manito is the Banana Producer Relations & Food Safety Manager at Equal Exchange.
 Johanna is passionate about farmers' access to stable, profitable markets in order to maintain small-scale agrarian systems and sustain dignifying living conditions.
 She wears her multiculturality on her sleeve and everything else too!